Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: System Model and Problem Formulation

 where $K$ is the number of hotspots, $\mathbf{c}_k$ denotes the center of the $k$-th cluster, and $\sigma_u$ controls the spread of the cluster to represent the hotspot radius.

-\subsubsection{Suburban Scenario ($T_{\text{Suburban}}$)}
+\subsubsection{Suburban Scenario ($T_{\mathrm{Suburban}}$)}

 The suburban environment represents a transition state with moderate user density.
 This phase features a combination of residential clusters and scattered users.
-This distribution is modeled using a Gaussian Mixture Model (GMM) combined with a uniform background component, defined as follows:
+This distribution is modeled using a \textit{Gaussian Mixture Model} (GMM) combined with a uniform background component: